Prashant-b97/FrontEnd_ToDo_practice/README.md

 Visit `http://localhost:8080` to interact with the app served via Nginx.

-> Tip: Capture a short GIF of the workflow (add → filter → edit → export) to embed in your portfolio.
+> Practice idea: record a short GIF after each milestone (add → filter → edit → export) so you can compare how the UI feels as you refactor.

 ---